Jeffrey Currie: Post-Goldman Career

 In August 2023, Goldman Sachs announced that Currie was leaving the company after 27 years, stating that he had “played a significant role in strengthening our commodities franchise”.
 At the time of his retirement from Goldman, Fortune featured a quote from a long-term associate Colleen Foster who said of Currie: "There’s never a time I couldn’t get a meeting with a CEO, an oil minister or a hedge fund founder, if Jeff Currie was with me."

 In September 2023, Currie was announced as a non-executive director of Canadian financial software company, Abaxx Technologies.

-In October 2023, Currie was appointed as Director of the Company by the Board of international drilling contractor, Borr Drilling.
+In October 2023, Currie was appointed as director of the company by the board of international drilling contractor, Borr Drilling.

 Currie was a key speaker alongside other leading private, public and Governmental figures at the Future Minerals Forum 2024, where he contributed to the conference's key focus on the mineral sector across Africa, Western and Central Asia.
 Also during 2024, he was named on the board of electrical equipment manufacturing company, I-Pulse.

 The Carlyle Group

-In February 2024, Currie joined global investment firm The Carlyle Group as Chief Strategy Officer of Energy Pathways, a role that will focus on commodity market trends, the commodity supply chain and the energy transition.
+In February 2024, Currie joined global investment firm The Carlyle Group as chief strategy officer of Energy Pathways, a role that will focus on commodity market trends, the commodity supply chain and the energy transition.

 Currie's first flagship research, The New Joule Order_{,} published by Carlyle in March 2025, argued that the next era in energy will be defined less by climate imperatives and more by energy security, with Currie predicting a shift from "Peak Oil" to "Peak Trade".
 The research was covered various global media outlets including Bloomberg.

 Currie followed up that research with The New Martial Plan, dubbed a sequel to The New Joule Order.
 Again published by Carlyle, Currie argued that the shifting security landscape is driving economies to prioritise defense investment, and projected that incremental direct investment across Europe in defense and adjacent infrastructure could reach €9 trillion over the next decade.

 Later in 2025, during an episode of The United States Chamber of Commerce's The Call, Currie declared copper a vital strategic resource that is central to energy transition, defense, and technology supply chains, concluding that "Wars are won with supply chains and capital."

-Awards & honours

-Currie's PhD thesis, titled The Geographic Extent of the Market: Theory and Application to US Petroleum Market, won the Zellner Thesis Award from the American Statistical Association in 1997.

-In 2011, City A.M. named Currie as the CNBC Analyst of the Year.

-In 2023, Currie was named Chair of the EPIC Advisory Group at the University of Chicago.

-In 2025, Currie was ranked amongst world's leading commodity analysts by renowned investment research firm, Extel (formerly Institutional Investor).